observability-lab-cse/observability-lab-workshop/03-add-basic-observability-instrumentation/README.md

 <!--
 In this section we are going to build the observability solution step by step by using automatic OpenTelemetry instrumentation.

-1. OtelCollector introduction and ref to lower section with comparison to alternatives
+1. OpenTelemetry collector introduction and ref to lower section with comparison to alternatives
 2. Auto instrumentation of .Net application
 3. Auto instrumentation of Java application